 The purpose of this paper was to estimate consumers' preferences for environmentally sustainable beef products, with the aim of developing and promoting environmentally sustainable products in South Africa.
 The findings reveal that there is profound preference heterogeneity at segment level for environmentally sustainable beef products.
-We identified three distinct consumer segments.
+Three distinct consumer segments were identified.
 We demonstrate that socioeconomic factors, public awareness creation and campaigns on threats posed by climate changes, subjective and objective knowledge on environmental sustainability significantly explain consumers' choice of environmentally sustainable beef products.
-Furthermore, it is concluded that there are relevant segmental equity issues that need to be addressed when designing environmental sustainability policies to promote ecologically sustainable products.
+Furthermore, it is concluded that there are relevant segmental equity issues that need to be addressed when designing environmental sustainability policies to promote environmentally sustainable products.
 Finally, we demonstrate that there is a potential market for environmentally sustainable products in South Africa.

-Keywords: Carbon footprint; compensating surplus; sustainable products; water footprint; welfare implications
+KEYWORDS: Carbon footprint; compensating surplus; sustainable products; water footprint; welfare implications

-1. INTRODUCTION
+1. Introduction

 Governments and policy-makers across the globe are increasingly getting interested in the development and implementation of environmental or ecological sustainability policies (IPCC, 2007).
-Carbon and water footprint sustainability assessment, in particular, is gaining particular attention, as some industries, agribusinesses and governments rely on these sustainability indicators to evaluate their environmental and water-related risks and impacts.
-The food and agricultural sector is one of the areas where carbon and water footprint assessment is gaining much prominence as a result of the association between production and consumption of food products and the effects of these activities on water resources and the environment (IPCC, 2007).
-For instance, food and agricultural production utilises about 86 % of the global freshwater (IWMI, 2007).
-Regarding carbon emissions, the agricultural sector in general accounts for about 30-35% of the global greenhouse gas emissions (Foley et al., 2011).
+Carbon and water footprint sustainability assessment in particular is gaining particular attention, as some industries, agribusinesses and governments rely on these sustainability indicators to evaluate their environmental and water-related risks and impacts.
+The food and agricultural sector is one of the sectors where carbon and water footprint assessment is gaining much prominence as a result of the association between production and consumption of agricultural food products and the effects of these activities on water resources and the environment (IPCC, 2007).
+For instance, food and agricultural production utilizes about 86% of the global fresh water (IWMI, 2007).
+In terms of carbon emissions, the agricultural sector in general accounts for about 30-35% of the global greenhouse gas emissions (Foley et al., 2011).